KodinGoose/Ordayna/README.md

 ## Linux
 ### Bare metal
 ***WARNING: This will replace the entire contents of /etc/nginx.
 If you deem this unacceptable use the docker setup.***
+- Download the git repo in /var/www/ordayna
+  - The path to the config directory should look like the following: /var/www/ordayna/config/
 - Run config/setup.sh
 - This will install all dependancies (including nginx, mariadb, php-fpm and composer) and configure nginx
 - By default the web server is exposed on localhost:80 and localhost:443